 There are issues that we are facing in the US that concerned me then and still do today...

-Establishing the Spanish Mastiff in North America has presented a number of challenges and though we are beginning to make headway, we still have a long road ahead of us to
+Establishing the Spanish Mastiff in North America has presented a number of challenges and though we are beginning to make headway, we still have a long road ahead of us to ensure that the breed is promoted honestly and bred only with integrity.

 For some of us, the difficulty began in importing puppies that turned out to be less than the best of the breed.
 Historically, over-seas breeders have sold/sent pups that had genetic defects or did little to further establish a quality breeding program in the USA.
 Unfortunately, it is still happening from time to time.
 While some owners chose/choose not to breed these dogs, others did, and the less than excellent dogs were bred and pups sold across the country from these imports.